https://www.chefspencil.com

 Tamiya is usually paired with a thick garlic-tahini sauce, either on the side (if you buy them as is) or inside the sandwich.

 Falafel is a highly popular food throughout the Middle East.
-It is a staple dish in Lebanon, Jordan, Syria or Dubai, as well as other countries in the region.
+It is a staple dish in Lebanon, Jordan, Syria, and Dubai, as well as other countries in the region.

 5. Ful wa Tameez

-Ful (or fool) wa tameez is a warm, appetizing breakfast dish consisting of a mashed fava bean dip and thick bread.
+Full (or fool) wa Tameez is a warm, appetizing breakfast dish consisting of a mashed fava bean dip and thick bread.
 This dish is especially popular during Ramadan and is often eaten during Suhoor (pre-dawn breakfast).

 6. Shawarma